What is redecentralization?

 Why should anyone care?

-Motivations vary.
+Motivations for decentralizing the internet vary.
 These four keep coming up:

 Resilience - whether there’s a hurricane, a severed